albar965/littlenavmap-manual/en/SEARCH.md

 The table view does not show all entries initially for performance reasons.
 This menu item allows to load and show the whole search result.
 The view switches back to the limited number of entries after a search filter is modified or the sort order is changed.
 The number of all, visible and selected entries is shown at the bottom of the tab.

 Be aware that showing all navaids and airports can take some time especially if they are highlighted on the map when selecting all in the search result.
-The program does not crash but needs a few seconds to highlight all on the map.
+The program does not crash but needs a few seconds to highlight everything on the map.

 #### ![Show Range Rings](../images/icons/rangerings.png "Show Range Rings") Show Range Rings {#show-range-rings-0}